texastribune/scuole-data/README.md

 1) First, [download the latest year of the data from THECB](http://www.txhighereddata.org/index.cfm?objectId=F2CBE4A0-C90B-11E5-8D610050560100A9).
 The latest year should be 11 years from the current year.

 2) Then, create a folder in the `cohorts/` folder.
-Name it the year (YYYY) to which the data cooresponds.
+Name it the year (YYYY) to which the data corresponds.

 3) Open the spreadsheet.
 Unhide the `Master Raw Data` worksheet in the `.xlsx` file from THECB by going to `Format -> Sheet -> Unhide --> Master Raw Data`.